yynil/RWKV_LM_EXT/README.md

 The usage of these two peft, please refer to src/layers.py main entry.
 Try python src/layers.py test_both to see the magic!

+Further more some utilities:

+ - peft_train/hf2rwkv_lora.py  convert the lora check point trained by huggingface peft to rwkv lora format.
+This utility can be used to TURN BiEncoder checkpoint.

+ - peft_train/peft_test.py is a better example to show how to use one base model to do variable stuffs in runtime by switching lora adapters only.